lc8631058/Vision_Based_Vehicle_Detection_and_Tracking_using_Machine_Learning_and_HOG/README.md

 #### 2. How I settled on my final choice of HOG parameters.

-I tried various combinations of parameters, at first I combined all three features together to one vectore, use the `StandardScaler()` to scale all features with different value ranges to unified scale.
+I tried various combinations of parameters, at first I combined all three features together to one vector, use the `StandardScaler()` to scale all features with different value ranges to a unified scale.
 Then experiment with different parameters such like:

 ```python
 colorspace = 'YUV' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb